Arisien/Phi/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Phi is a modular discord bot coded in JavaScript.
 The bot is designed for easy implementation of plugins, as well as lots of customization for both the host and the bot users.
-The project requires NodeJS as a JavaScript runtime and for importing packages, as well as  MySQL for hosting the bot's database.
+The project requires NodeJS as a JavaScript runtime and for importing packages.

 * *DISCLAIMER: Phi is in early development and has not been thoroughly tested for bugs.
 Moreover, not all features have been fully implemented*